lee-borlace/logic-ml-bot/v1/readme.md

 4. `set PYTHONPATH=C:\Users\Lee\Documents\GitHub\logic-ml-bot\v1;C:\Users\Lee\Documents\GitHub\rasa`
 5. invoke rasa `python ..\..\rasa\rasa\__main__.py run actions --actions logicmlbot.actions.logicmlbot_actions`
 6. Attach debugger if you wish!

+Note : I've also created convenience Windows script debugactions.bat to trigger the above.
+You'd need to customise them for your environment if you want to use them.

 # Running without debugging rasa
 If you don't want to debug rasa then run rasa as per the docco.
 However, make sure PYTHONPATH is set to allow Python to find any custom modules for this bot, e.g. `set PYTHONPATH=C:\Users\Lee\Documents\GitHub\logic-ml-bot\v1`.